jhrozek/pam_hbac/README.md

 framework as well as `nss_wrapper` and `pam_wrapper` tools from the [cwrap.org](https://cwrap.org/) project.

-If you're building from a git checkout, generate configure first:
+If you're building from a git checkout, generate configure first with `autoreconf -if`.
-    $ autoreconf -if
-Then run the usual "configure, make, make install" commands.
-For platforms that we tested and support, there is a platform-dependent README.$platform in the doc/ subdirectory that includes suggested configure flags.
+Then run the usual `configure, make, make install` commands.
+For platforms that we tested and support, there is a platform-dependent `README.$platform` in the `doc/` subdirectory that includes suggested configure flags.

 Documentation
 =============